Why Musharraf wasn’t frightened while taking over country: SC

 "If he doesn't return, the scrutiny of his nomination papers will not be permitted," Chief Justice Nisar warned.

-Musharraf's lawyer prayed that his client’s nomination papers for the 2013 election should be restored as there was a high court verdict on the basis of which they were rejected in absentia.
+Musharraf's lawyer prayed that his client’s nomination papers for the 2013 election should be restored since the high court verdict on the basis of which they were rejected in absentia.

-"He is suffering from Parkinson disease, so a medical board is needed to be set up," Musharraf's lawyer said, to which the chief justice said the court would form a medical board if Musharraf returns in an air ambulance.
+"He is suffering from Parkinson disease, so a medical board will need to be set up," Musharraf's lawyer said, to which the chief justice said the court would form a medical board if Musharraf returns in an air ambulance.

-"If Musharraf is ailing, how will he show [us] his fist in the upcoming general elections ?" he asked, in a reference to the infamous gesture of defiance the former dictator made on May 12, 2007 while Karachi was turned into a bloody battlefield to intimidate the-then suspended chief justice Iftikhar Muhammad Chaudhry.
+"If Musharraf is ailing, how will he show [us] his fist in upcoming general elections ?" he asked, in a reference to the infamous gesture of defiance the former dictator made on May 12, 2007 while Karachi was turned into a bloody battlefield to intimidate the then suspended chief justice Iftikhar Muhammad Chaudhry.

 "What [other] assurance do you want from the Supreme Court: that treason proceedings will not take place against him?" the annoyed chief justice asked.